madelinenavea/Associations-Between-Urges-and-Self-Injury/README.md

 # 📈 Modeling Daily Associations Between Self-Injurious Urges and Behaviors Using Ecological Momentary Assessment
-Using generalized linear modeling (also known as multilevel models or mixed-effect models) to examine the predictive value of various urge characteristics on self-injurious behaviors.
+Using generalized linear modeling (also known as multilevel models or mixed-effect models) to examine the associations between various urge characteristics and self-injurious behaviors.

 ---